Jinit4/Contact_App/README.md

 pip3 install flask
 ```

-This is an ORM Object Relational Mapping which allows us to connect to a SQL database and map the entries inn SQL to a Python object so we can operate on our objects easily.
+This is an ORM Object Relational Mapping which allows us to connect to a SQL database and map the entries in SQL to a Python object so we can operate on our objects easily.

 ```bash
 pip3 install flask-SQLAlchemy